 -Don’t be afraid to strike up a conversation with a stranger.
 Start by giving someone a compliment.
 This is the easiest way to strike up a conversation with someone you don’t know.
 From here, if the conversation flows and it’s easy to chat with them then ask for their number.
 If not, no harm!
 You gave someone a compliment and I’m sure it made a positive impact on their day.

 -Put yourself in situations where you’re likely to meet people.
 In order to strike up a conversation with people and meet potential friends, you have to put yourself out there.
 You’re not going to meet anyone by staying at home.
 For example, I went to a workout class by myself recently and when we were leaving one of the girls from the class complimented my necklaces, we started chatting, and five minutes later I said “Let’s exchange numbers!”
-Other friends of ours who just moved to a new city, randomly met a couple in West Elm one week and started chatting with them, really liked their vibe, and just said – let’s all get dinner sometime, and they exchanged numbers.
-I also met one of my now best friends through an event we were both at – so the point being, you just have to get out there.
+Similarly, I went to a park with Fritz and Oz recently and met another woman who brought her dog there – we started chatting and when we were getting ready to leave, I just asked if we could exchange numbers.
+Likewise, other friends of ours who just moved to a new city, randomly met a couple in West Elm one week and started chatting with them, really liked their vibe, and just said – let’s all get dinner sometime, and they exchanged numbers.
+I also met one of my now best friends through an event we were both at – so the point is, you just have to get out there.
 You’re not going to meet anyone sitting at home LOL.

 -If you know of one person in the city you’re in, ask if they would want to do a group thing as you’d love to get to know some of their other friends as well.
 If you already have just one connection in the new city you’re moving to, you both can plan a group workout class, a happy hour, etc. This way you can get to know some of their other friends and see who else you hit it off with.